Kiryathil Nair

+This was one of the highest-ranking sub-castes of the Nair community along with the Samantan Nairs and Samantha Kshatriya, with whom they share a close history.
+They have traditionally lived in ancestral homes known as Tharavads and Kovilakams.

-In medieval Kerala, all of the kings belonged to extensions of the Samanthan and Kiryathil Nair castes, including the Zamorins of Calicut who were from the Eradi subgroup of the Samantan Nair subcaste, the Kollengode and Sekharivarma Rajas of Palakkad who were from the Samantan Menon subcaste, the kings of Travancore, including Marthanda Varma, who were from the Samantan Nair subcaste, as well as the Koratty Kaimals and Kodassery Karthas of the Cochin royal family who were from the Kiryathil Nair subcaste.
+In medieval Kerala, most of the kings belonged to extensions of the Samanthan and Kiryathil Nair castes, including the Zamorins of Calicut who were from the Eradi subgroup of the Samantan Nair subcaste.
+The Koratty Kaimals and Kodassery Karthas under the Perumpadappu swaroopam who were also from the Kiryathil Nair subcaste.
 Historians have also stated that, "The whole of the Kings of Malabar belong to the same great body, and are homogeneous with the mass of the people called as Nairs."